 It makes a big difference when you are running lots of equipment to have the extra-sized inverter.
 Or even if I’m just running a toaster oven for a few minutes while running the fridge.
 I don’t have to unplug the fridge just to run the toaster.

-Since it’s pure sine wave it will easily run anything safely.
+Since it’s a pure sine wave it will easily run anything safely.
 Modified sine wave inverters are truly a thing of the past just like lead-acid batteries.

 The Bluetti AC200P’s inverter can peak up to 4,800w.
 That is almost 2.5x the continuous output rating.
 The norm is to have the peak output be twice as much as the continuous output, and the AC200P beats that again.